 She authored her first book, Business is Good, a history of the Canning’s Corporation, a historical Caribbean company, while living in Trinidad.
 Back in Jamaica, she worked as project manager for a large charity in the ghettos of Kingston, coming face to face with drug dons and war lords.

 After returning to the States to lecture first at Georgia State University and then at the University of the Virgin Islands, Gillian began writing the Shad Series, later to be published by Simon & Schuster.
-She has since retired from academia to write full-time and has ventured into script and stage writing.
+She has since retired from academia to write full-time and has ventured into short story and script writing.

 Her first film script has been made into a short film, Preciosa, directed by Peter Sagnia and shot in St. Croix in 2016.
-She is currently working on a film script based on the first book in the Shad Series, The Goat Woman of Largo Bay.
+She is currently working on a pilot film script for a TV series entitled Nuff, based on the Shad Series.